suchialex/CINS3002-HW04/instructions.md

   - EXECUTE YOUR CODE by changing the name of the file from employees.txt to em.txt
   - You should still be able to print an empty list, if yes,
   - Change the file name back to employees.txt
+  - You may comment out the print statment inside employee_operations now
 </details>